weizou52/DigitalArtMarket-App/README.md

 # NFT-Marketplace-App
 A simplified Web App which supports NFT posting and trading.
+This demo is only for test.
+Pictures/items are from https://opensea.io/ and are not intended for public use.

 Home Page: